joealden/corum-client/README.md

 This means that ultimately, the users of the forum decide the direction that **Corum** takes in all aspects.

 ## The Investigation

 ### Interviews
-I will be interviewing people that I know are users of forum sites such as Reddit to get an idea of what they like and don't like about a certain forum.
+I will be interviewing people that I know are users of Reddit to get an idea of what they like and don't like about a certain forum.
 This will help me understand what features I should borrow from others, what features I should leave out that are present on other sites, and what features that could be added that don't currently exist.

 #### Questions
-1. What Forum are we talking about?
-1. What features do you like?
+1. What do you like about it?
-1. What features do you not like?
+1. What don't you like about it?
-1. What features do you use regularly?
+1. What do you use regularly on it?
-1. What features do you not use?
+1. What do you not use on it?
-1. What features would like to see in the future?
+1. What would like to see in the future on it?

 #### Answers

-> test

-**----------------------------------------TODO----------------------------------------**
+##### Interviewee 1
+1. > I like the post voting system and how popular articles raise to the top of each sub-reddit
+1. > I don't like the look of it.
+I don't think it looks very modern.
+1. > When browsing a sub-reddit and see a post I like, I almost always look what site the link is from.
+1. > I never look at the name of the author of the post on the main sub-reddit.
+1. > I would like a more fluid experience using it.
+I want it to feel like im using an app.

+##### Interviewee 2
+1. > The fact that I can see instantly how popular a post is, which isn't a feature of many forum websites.
+1. > I don't like that a sub-reddit can choose what it looks like, I find it very jarring to my experience when switching to a sub-reddit that looks totally different than the last.
+1. > I use the navigation bar at the top a lot as I am always moving between sub-forums
+1. > I never really look at the information that is on the right side of every sub-forum, I only go to a sub-forum to look at what new has been posted.
+1. > I post quite a lot, so it would be nice if the interface of creating a new post was simpler.

+##### Interviewee 3
+1. > I like that I can subscribe to particular sub-forums and have them easily accessible.
+1. > I think that there is too much information about each post of sub-forums main pages. (time posted etc.)
+1. > I use the sort functionality quite a lot to see whats new, but also what is popular.
+1. > I don't really look at or care about the number of people that are current online on a sub-reddit.
+I would rather a cleaner interface.
+1. > I would like to see a major redesign of the whole site, it doesn't feel modern at all anymore.

+##### Interviewee 4
+1. > I like that other people can comment on posts, with their own opinions.
+1. > I don't like the fact that moderators can remove whatever they please.
+1. > The comment section on each post, it often is of similar value to the actual post.
+1. > I think the profile preference section is way too complicated, and it doesn't need to be.
+1. > For Reddit to open source their code again, I don't like the fact that I cannot see the source code of software I use regularly.

 ### Focus Groups (The End User)
 In the case of a forum like Reddit, as evident from the [above interviews](#interviews), the end user / audience of a project like this can be wide.
 For example, on Reddit, there are sub forums ranging from politics to comedy to gaming to programming.
 Also, there are two different types of users within each sub forum; the users that regularly visit and actively engage in discussion, and there are the users that will only ever visit the forum when directed from a Google search.
 In the following sub sections, I will try and outline what **Corum** should do to try and cater to the needs of average users.